-|Dr.S.Anand Reddy ||53.25 |
+|Dr.S.Anand Reddy ||51.93 |

-|Shri S.Sreekanth Reddy ||48.30 |
+|Shri S.Sreekanth Reddy ||47.34 |

 *Non-Executive Directors are not paid any remuneration other than sitting fee. b.
 Thepercentage increase in remuneration of each director chief executive officer chieffinancial officer company secretary in the financial year:

-|Director Chief Executive Officer Chief Financial Officer and Company Secretary ||% increase in remuneration in the financial year During the financial year these directors were not paid any remuneration other than sitting fee in which there was no increase |
+|Director Chief Executive Officer Chief Financial Officer and Company Secretary ||% increase in remuneration in the financial year |

-|Shri K.Thanu Pillai || |
+|Shri K.Thanu Pillai Non-Executive Director || |

-|Shri T.Nagesh Reddy (APIDC Nominee) || |
+|Shri T.Nagesh Reddy (APIDC Nominee Director) || |